Children's Hospital is part of the UPMC family.

 At UPMC Children's Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this test and invite you to participate.
 Please read the following information to learn about the test and how you can help.

-The DMSA renal scan is a nuclear medicine test that gives doctors detailed pictures not only of the how the kidneys look, but how they are working.
-DMSA (dimercapto succinic acid) is a short-lived radioisotope that goes directly to the kidneys once inside the body and only stays radioactive for a few hours up to a day.
+The DMSA renal scan is a nuclear medicine test that gives doctors detailed pictures of the kidneys.
+DMSA (dimercapto succinic acid) is a short-lived radioisotope that goes directly to the kidneys once inside the body and only stays radioactive for a few hours.
 Using DMSA and a special camera, nuclear medicine doctors can see the kidneys and diagnose problems at their earliest stages.
-Although a bit different from traditional X-Rays and CT or MRI scans, nuclear medicine tests using radioisotopes like DMSA have about the same amount of radiation as other radiology tests.
+Although a bit different from traditional X-Rays, and CT scans, nuclear medicine tests using radioisotopes like DMSA have about the same amount of radiation as other radiology tests.

 Before the test begins, a pediatric radiology nurse will place an intravenous (IV) line in your child’s arm, hand or foot.
 A tiny amount of the DMSA will be given through the IV, based on your child’s weight.
 Although the DMSA is completely safe and will not hurt your child, he or she might be a bit uncomfortable for a moment when the IV is first placed.